Spectrum Cellular Management

 5G Safety Compliance and RF Exposure Verification

-Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012 was created to streamline minor wireless facility modifications—primarily small 4G collocations or equipment cabinet replacements that did not materially alter existing sites.
+Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012 was designed to streamline minor wireless facility modifications, small 4G collocations and equipment cabinet replacements that did not materially alter existing sites.
+Carriers have applied that framework to something else entirely.

 Federal Standards That Apply